bijoutrouvaille/vim-scavenger/README.md

         \'*' : 'myrc.vim' " would apply any myrc.vim to any file edited
         \}

-If set to 1 the autocmd for :Scavange will not be defined, leaving you to customize this behavior at your own discretion:
+If set to 1 the autocmd for :Scavenge will not be defined, leaving you to customize this behavior at your own discretion:

     g:scavenger_manual_only = 0